waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `delete_tool`: Deletes a custom tool.
 - `select_battle_option`: Selects a main battle menu option.

+### Custom Tools & Agents
+- `deterministic_battle_strategist`: Recommends battle actions based on a hardcoded type chart.
+- `find_reachable_unseen_tiles`: Finds unseen tiles that are reachable from the player's current position.
+- `path_and_execute`: Generates and returns a path to a target coordinate.
+- `debugging_assistant`: Analyzes and corrects faulty Python scripts.

 ### Dark Cave Exploration
 - **Objective:** Fully explore Dark Cave to find an alternative route to Goldenrod City.
 - **Background:** The 'Odd Tree' on Route 36 is an impassable story-block.
 My current strategic pivot is to fully explore Dark Cave, as Hiker Anthony's repeated calls suggest its importance.